Top immigration official: Border crossings dropping

 Meanwhile, facilities that house detained migrants are vastly overcrowded and advocates and attorneys have decried conditions inside.
 Border facilities are meant as temporary holding stations, built to hold a maximum of about 4,000, but have routinely held as many as 15,000.

-Teens and children, detained days or weeks by U.S. border authorities, described frigid cells where flu-stricken youngsters in dirty clothes ran fevers, vomited and cried with no idea when they would be getting out, according to court documents in a case that governs how children are cared for in government custody.
+Teens and children, detained days or weeks by U.S. border authorities, described frigid cells where flu-stricken children in dirty clothes ran fevers, vomited and cried with no idea when they would get out, according to court documents in a case that governs how children are cared for in government custody.

-Meanwhile, Congress sent President Donald Trump a $4.6 billion package on Thursday that bolsters care for the tens of thousands of arrivals taken into custody.
+Congress sent Trump a $4.6 billion package on Thursday that bolsters care for the tens of thousands of migrants taken into custody.
 McAleenan praised the move, but also cautioned there was much more work to do.

-In Yuma, construction on the new 500-person tent facility began about two weeks ago.
-Journalists were expected to get a tour of the facility before migrants are placed there.
+In Yuma, construction on the new 500-person tent facility in the back parking lot of a Border Patrol headquarters began about two weeks ago.
+Large air conditioning units set up for them hum loudly.

+The facility is composed of two large tents: One for processing and another that's divided into pods for holding and is expected to open in the next day, said Yuma Sector Chief Anthony Porvaznik.

+The facilities will be exclusively for families traveling with children and for unaccompanied children.
+The agency spent just under $15 million for the setup and services for four months, including meals, laundry and security.
+There are thick mats to sleep on, showers, playpens for infants and aluminum blankets.

 McAleenan also spoke of the tragic image of a father and his toddler, drowned on the banks of the Rio Grande.